 – Fatigue: For sure, you’ll get tired of driving and living out of your RV for weeks at a time — and tired of not knowing what’s next.

-When it comes to adjusting to these new experiences, it really is the small things that make the biggest difference.
+Physically, it is important to take basic RV safety measures when on the road.
+But, when it comes to mentally adjusting to these new experiences, it really is the small things that make the biggest difference.

 Here are five tips that will help make your adjustment period feel natural and positive: